Richard Dixon Oldham: Life

-Born on 31 July 1858 to Thomas Oldham, a Fellow of the Royal Society and geologist, Oldham was educated at Rugby School and the Royal School of Mines.
+Born on 31 July 1858 to Thomas Oldham, a Fellow of the Royal Society and geologist, Oldham was educated at Rugby School and the Royal School of Mines (Imperial College London).

 In 1879 Oldham became an assistant-superintendent with the Geological Survey of India, working in the Himalayas.
 He wrote about 40 publications for the Survey on geological subjects including hot springs, the geology of the Son Valley and the structure of the Himalayas and the Ganges plain.
 His most famous work was in seismology.
 His report on the 1897 Assam earthquake went far beyond reports of previous earthquakes.
 It included a description of the Chedrang fault, with uplift up to 35 feet and reported accelerations of the ground that had exceeded the Earth's gravitational acceleration.
 He also included accounts of earth-waves that could be seen travelling across the plain, and of waterspouts.
 During the cold season following the earthquake, the Survey carried out a re-triangulation of part of the area that had been initially surveyed in 1860.
 They found displacements of up to 12 feet both in distances and heights, substantially larger than could be due to errors.
 This was one of the earliest reports of such a re-survey.